i-dea-by/python_sr/readme.md

 > [!WARNING]
 > Most likely, you will also need to install the required version of Visual Studio build tools

+> [!WARNING]
+> ACHTUNG!
+The path to the assembly files must not contain a directory with name started with dot

 4. After finishing, the python installer files will be at "Python-3.11.10\PCbuild\amd64\en-us\"